ambonvik/cimba/docs/background.rst

 Project History and Goals
 -------------------------

-Cimba 3.0.0 is released on GitHub in late 2025, but as the version number indicates, there is some history before this first public release.
+Cimba 3.0.0 is released on GitHub as public beta in late 2025, but as the version number indicates, there is some history before this first public release.

 The earliest ideas that eventually became Cimba date to work done at the Norwegian Defence Research Establishment in the late 1980's.
 I built discrete event simulation models